-WCS – India Program conducts many formal professional courses and workshops often in collaboration with the USGS Patuxent Wildlife Research Center (USA).
+WCS – India conducts many formal professional courses and workshops often in collaboration with the USGS Patuxent Wildlife Research Center (USA).

 The conservation of India’s biological diversity critically depends on professionally managing conservation areas in the government and other domains.
 Given the country’s aspirations for rapid economic development, the need for intensive conservation efforts has never been more acute than it is at the present time.
 However, there is a shortage of professionally trained, motivated and savvy conservation biologists and managers to address its numerous conservation problems.
-One of the overarching goals of WCS – India Program is to bridge this gap through pro-active professional development and capacity building programs for in-country nationals.
+One of the overarching goals of WCS – India is to bridge this gap through pro-active professional development and capacity building programs for in-country nationals.
 These programs are primarily designed as a strong value proposition by providing high quality training to Indian nationals.

 The goals of the professional development programs are primarily met through:

 1. Supporting highly motivated individuals, researchers and conservationists through small grants to encourage rigorous field biology and innovative conservation interventions.
 Over the years, WCS – India has supported more than 120 meritorious individuals.
 Many of them are pursuing wildlife conservation as a full-time profession.

 2. Conducting short-term field training modules on various field monitoring and conservation techniques for aspiring wildlife biologists, amateur naturalists, conservationists, teachers, students, forest department staff and civil society volunteers interested in wildlife research and conservation issues.
 So far, more than 3000 persons have been trained in over 100 workshops and field exercises.